jutuon/jonect/docs/architechture.md

 * Environmental impact.
 Smartphones don't get as software updates as long as normal computers.
 Old smartphones with old software with security vulnerabilities can be repurposed as computer peripherals.
-Also, MultiDevice will reduce the need to buy some computer peripherals.
+Also, Jonect will reduce the need to buy some computer peripherals.
 * Convenience.
 If you already own a smartphone, but not a computer microphone why you should have to buy a specific device for that as your phone includes a microphone?